boustrophedon/boustrophedon.github.io/pelican/posts/drafts/pair_programming_with_screen.md

 In the first case (one user), you would just need to generate a new ssh key via something like `ssh-keygen -t ecdsa -C "pair programming key $(date +%F)"`, add it to your user's `authorized_keys` file, and give your friend the public key.
 Then all they need to do is ssh to your machine (on the same user as you) and use `screen -x` to attach to your screen session, without doing the extra setup for multiuser below.

 Additionally, there is information on the internet about SELinux needing to be enabled but that doesn't seem to be the case on my desktop or server that I tested on.
 The screen binary also must be suid root but that was already the case on my server and desktop as well.
-I suspect both these issues may have been Ubuntu-specific.
+I did encounter a non-suid-root screen binary on a work computer, but all you need to do to resolve that is ``sudo chmod u+s `which screen` && sudo chmod 755 /var/run/screen``.

 ## Screen basics